Xmoncoco/palemachine/README.md

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.
 We welcome all contributions!

+## Why the name palemachine?
+Because I love the album "palemachine" by bo-en.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.